xavier268/mylisp/README.md

 ## Strings

-* string litterlas are quoted with douple quotes (")
+* string litterlas are quoted with double quotes (")
 * there is no escaping, string litteral may contain newline directly